vr0n/process_hooking_with_bash/README.md

 # Why?
-This is an effective re-write of the GDS post/repo using bash on binary data.
+This is an effective re-write of the GDS post/repo by Rory McNamara using bash on binary data to do process hooking.
+The original repo can be found here: https://github.com/AonCyberLabs/Cexigua/

 I was curious about this for a few reasons:
 - I had never done process hooking before.
 - I have never directly overwritten the stack before.